GalH69/ransomware-trojan/README_DECRYPT.txt

-    🔓 All your files have been decrypted!
+        🔒 All your files have been encrypted!

-    Your system is no longer encrypted and your files are back to normal.
+        To get the key and decrypt your files, contact us.
+        Contact: hackers@example.com
+        Victim ID: 142739ddd